VMware App Volumes 2012.3 | 07 JUL 2022 | Build 22.214.171.124

 Check for additions and updates to these release notes.

-The VMware App Volumes 4, version 2103.4 includes new features, bug fixes, and known issues.
+The VMware App Volumes 4, version 2012.3 includes security updates, bug fixes, and known issues.

 Writable Volumes (2.x) are not automatically created for newly added members of an Active Directory group.

 Workaround: Create the Writable Volume manually for the user.